-The city’s ancient past, its medieval bazaars and souks stand side by side with its contemporary art and music scene.
-The roads are treacherous, gas prices are subsidized, and therefore everyone drives everywhere.
+The city’s ancient past, its medieval bazaars and souks stand side by side with its contemporary art and music scene, while the roads are treacherous, gas prices are subsidized, and therefore everyone drives everywhere.

 At the center of the city is the Tahrir Square, and the last uprising left with bullet holes easily visible in buildings surrounding the square.
 The holes are from the Egyptian revolution of 2011 when Hosni Mubarak was forced to step down after 18 days of demonstrations.

 Notably, to the south of Tahrir is the well-planned, green district of Garden City, an affluent area of the city and ironically, the Vatican of Rome owns the biggest portion of land there where the Dieu School for Girls is housed.
 On the southwestern corner of Tahrir Square is the Omar Makram Mosque.

 Cairo’s architectural monuments date back to Roman, Arab and Turkish times.
-The Egyptian Antiquities Museum (now closed but will reopen in 2022 in a different location), is a must visit.
+The Egyptian Antiquities Museum (now closed but will reopen in 2022-2023 in a different location, near Giza), is a must visit.
 It houses the world’s largest collection of ancient Egyptian artifacts.
-There were two main floors to the museum, the ground floor with an extensive collection of papyrus and coins used in the ancient world and the first floor where you will find artifacts from the final two dynasties of Egypt, including items from the tombs of the Pharaohs.
-The museum will be moving its collection to the highly anticipated new Egyptian Museum near Giza, which is scheduled to open in 2022.
+There were two main floors to the original museum, the ground floor with an extensive collection of papyrus and coins used in the ancient world and the first floor where you will find artifacts from the final two dynasties of Egypt, including items from the tombs of the Pharaohs.
+The museum will be moving its entire collection to the highly anticipated new Egyptian Museum near Giza.